by Carlos Tkacz

 Accommodations in Rocklands

 As I said above, there are tons of options, ranging from camping to houses in Clanwilliam.
-DePakhuys, Alpha Excelsior, and Traveler’s Rest are the most popular places to stay, though there are other options as well.
+DePakhuys, Alpha Excelsior, and Traveler’s Rest are the most popular places to stay, though there are other options.
 Those three are in Rocklands itself, so while you have to drive for groceries and the like, you won’t have far to go for any of the climbing.
+Most of the options are farms that have pivoted to climber accommodations since a drought started long ago and since climbers started flooding the area.
+Prices range from $7 a night per person for camping to $100+ a night for multi-room houses that fit up to four

-Most of the options are farms that have pivoted to climber accommodations since a drought started long ago and since climbers began flooding the area.
-Prices range from $7 a night per person for camping to almost $100 a night for multi-room houses that fit up to four adults.
+adults.
 Steph and I have stayed at all three, and we prefer Alpha Excelsior.
-For us, it offers the best price to comfort ratio.
-Also, the family that runs it is the absolute best, and they make some damn good wine there!
+For us, it offers the best price-to-comfort ratio.
+Also, the family that runs it are just the absolute best, and they make some damn good wine there!
 It is also where the Hen House is; more on that below.
 Either way, shop around and start early!
 Places fill up fast!

 Amenities